gofiber/fiber/docs/api/middleware/cors.md

 	// AllowOriginsFunc defines a function that will set the 'access-control-allow-origin'
 	// response header to the 'origin' request header when returned true.
 	//
+	// Note: Using this feature is discouraged in production and it's best practice to explicitly
+	// set CORS origins via 'AllowOrigins'
+	//
 	// Optional.
 Default: nil
 	AllowOriginsFunc func(origin string) bool